Under Secretary of Defense for Personnel and Readiness, DoD.

 ED serves a unique and highly valued role in the interagency partnership by ensuring the entire curriculum, both in classroom and virtual platform delivery, is based on adult learning principles.
 Their consultative role, tapped daily by the interagency partners, is critical to a quality TAP.
 ED also provides input to the TAP interagency working groups and governance boards and keeps a keen eye toward meaningful TAP outcomes, all of which represent costs to the organization.

-The OPM contributes federal employment information and resources to the DOLEW, and enables the connectivity between the VA's web portal and USA Jobs Web sites.
+The OPM contributes federal employment information and resources to the DOLEW, and enables the connectivity between the VA's Web Start Printed Page 74682portal and USA Jobs Web sites.
 The OPM also provides input to the TAP interagency working groups and governance boards and contributes to performance measures.

 —According to one independent evaluation of the TAP, Service members who had participated in the TAP had, on average, found their first post-military job three weeks sooner than those who did not participate in the TAP.